Duleep Mendis

-Deshamanya Louis Rohan Duleep Mendis (born 25 August 1952), known as Duleep Mendis, is a former Sri Lankan cricketer and former captain of the team, who captained Sri Lanka to their first Test series victory in 1985.
-He was primarily a specialist batsman, whose best period as a player came from 1982 to 1985.
+Deshamanya Louis Rohan Duleep Mendis (born 25 August 1952), known as Duleep Mendis, is a Sri Lankan former cricketer and former captain of the team.
+Mendis captained Sri Lanka to their first Test series victory in 1985.
+He was primarily a specialist batsman, whose best performances came from 1982 to 1985.

 He is currently the coach of the Oman national cricket team.
 He was awarded the Deshamanya (Sri Lanka's second-highest national honour) in 1996.

 Early years

 He spent his college life at St. Sebastian's College, Moratuwa and S. Thomas' College, Mount Lavinia.
 Mendis also captained the Under 20 1st XI sides of both colleges.

 International career

 Mendis made his debut for Sri Lanka in 1972, batting at number three against the visiting Tamil Nadu side.
 Mendis top-scored in the first innings with 52, and also made 34 in the second innings, but could not prevent an innings defeat.
 This match did not have international status, and indeed Mendis represented Sri Lanka in a number of non-internationals.
 His first ODI, however, came during the first Cricket World Cup in 1975, when he made 8 against the West Indies in a batting collapse.
 He was hit in the head by Jeff Thomson in a match versus Australia, and when able to speak again, told the Australians "I am going now", retiring hurt on 32.
 It took seven more years before Mendis got to play a Test match; on 17 February 1982 he joined forces with the other Sri Lankans against England.
 In that match, he was sent in to bat at number four, but only made 17 and 27 in Sri Lanka's seven-wicket defeat.
 More defeats followed, and in his first eight innings he only recorded one fifty, in the first Test of three against Pakistan.

 However, on tour of India in the northern autumn of 1982 he showed his real skill.
 Sri Lanka had lost two early wickets for 11 runs, and Mendis was sent in to bat with Roy Dias.
 Their partnership was worth 153 runs, then a third-wicket record for Sri Lanka, and Mendis' maiden century helped Sri Lanka bat out the first day.
 Then, India amassed 566 for 6 before declaring, leaving Sri Lanka to try to save the draw.
 Again, the openers fell for single-digit scores, and again Mendis made 105 – which helped Sri Lanka bat until tea on the fifth day.
 Sri Lanka eventually drew the Test, their first drawn Test series in their history.